yannh/kubeconform/Readme.md

   -summary
         print a summary at the end
   -verbose
-        print results for all resources
+        print results for all resources (ignored for tap output)
 ```

 ### Usage examples